alexanderepstein/Bash-Snippets/README.md

 * Uses AES 256 level encryption
 * Key is salted before creation
 * Password is never in plain text, and OpenSSL generates key based on password
-* Data is encrypted in Base64, so it can be used as plain text in an email.
+* Encrypted data is encoded in Base64, so it can be used as plain text in an email.
 (Not usually necessary if attached as a file)

 **Tested With**  .pdf, .txt, .docx, .doc, .png, .jpeg